NEWS & SELECTED PRESS:

 Paul Behnke.
 “Studio Visit w/ Elizabeth Gilfilen,” Structure and Imagery, July 9, 2014.

 "Gilfilen paints large canvases with striking, sophisticated color palettes and seemingly frenzied paint application that make an urgent case for the continued relevancy of gestural abstraction.
 The scrawled marks congeal to form imposing masses, that provide the structure and focus of the compositions, then break away again into hazy fields of color or interlacing tendrils.
 At times Gilfilen's colors are inviting, and in another work, they can be heavy and disturbing but there is always a sense of movement and even beauty in the paintings.
 The placement of color combined with a variety of surface holds the gaze and promises new discoveries upon each subsequent viewing.
 This attention to surface quality and variation (technique) is something that is hard won through hours of attention and studio time."

-Yaddo Fellowship, Saratoga Springs, NY
+Yaddo Residency, Saratoga Springs, NY

 Jonathan Greene.
 Exhibition essay for solo exhibition.
 The Hunterdon Museum of Art, Clinton, NJ, 2012. (excerpt below)

 "To Elizabeth Gilfilen, the blank canvas is an urgent lure.
 She doesn’t want to begin; she has to begin.
 Gilfilen starts her paintings by setting up an atmospheric color that defines the mood of the work.
 Without a defined palette for each piece, she reacts to the fields of color as she works and selectively integrates new hues that expand on the expected potential color combinations.
 Gilfilen uses color to provoke our private discomforts and public visual pleasures.
 Her paintings share a sense of immediacy, a result of her style of creating art that reflects her openness to chance and accident.